sarahmccpop/conway/README.md

 An `event` was passed into this and a new variable `newText` was assigned to the value of event.target.value - ` const newText = event.target.value`.
 Don't know exactly how this works - **do reading on event**.
 The value of `inputtedText` was set to the value of the variable newText. `setInputtedText(newText);` was used to do this.

-To submit the contents of the input, a button was created and an onClick called a function `handleGetEmployeeData` - which was created in `useEmployeedata`.
+To submit the contents of the input, a button was created (within `EmployeeData`) and an onClick called a function `handleGetEmployeeData` - which was created in `useEmployeedata`.
 Initially used the console.log to register if the button was being clicked.

+3 other useState variables were created in `useEmployeeData` to set the status - `isLoaded`, `userInfo`, `error` along with setters.
+The initial state of isLoaded was set to `true` and the intital states of userInfo and error were set to `null`.

+Within `handleGetEmployeeData` (activated when the button is clicked), `setUserInfo` was assigned `null` and `setIsLoaded` was assigned `false`.

+A `const url` was declared in `useEmployeeData` which was set to the value of `http://127.0.0.1:5000/user/${inputtedText}`.
+This address was used because this is the url made live when Flask is activated (`./run-flask.sh`).
+The inputtedText is passed to the url as userID.

+A function called `useEffect` was created in `useEmployeeData`.

+It used fetch and then - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

+If isLoaded is true, the console logs a fetch complete message.

+`fetch(url)` is used to fetch the contents of the url and the response is converted to a json array.

+The result of of the fetch then sets `isLoaded` to true, and setUserInfo is set to result and setError is set to null.
+If result is an error, an setError is set to the value of error.

+Return statement of `useEmployeeData` returns `userInfo, error, inputtedText, handleChange, handleGetEmployeeData`.

+There is a function called `UserInfo` which takes in props and returns the contents as a list.
+It uses `Object.entries` and maps it - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries

+In `App.js` another `import` statement was added at the top of the code to `import { EmployeeData, useEmployeeData } from "./EmployeeData";` .
+An new const employeeState was declared, to access the functions in useEmployeeData - `const employeeState = useEmployeeData();`.

+Within the return statement of App.js EmployeeData was called and employeeState was passed to it - `<EmployeeData {...employeeState}/>`.